andrewleech/PyWebDAV3/README.md

 $ pip install PyWebDAV3
 $ davserver -D /tmp -n -J

+After installation of this package you will have a new script in you
+$PYTHON/bin directory called *davserver*.
+This serves as the main entry point to the server.

 If you're living on the bleeding edge then check out the sourcecode from https://github.com/andrewleech/PyWebDAV3